aabdullahsayed/CSCore/OOP/README.md

  - **_Collaboration:_** Many friends can build the app together.
 Everyone works on their own part at the same time, without getting in each other's way.

+**Class and Object are the core building blocks of Object-Oriented Programming (OOP).**

+`Class`

+A class is a blueprint or template that defines.

+- Properties (variables / attributes)
+- Behaviors (methods / functions)

+ **_A class does not occupy memory until an object is created._**

+ `Object`

+An object is a real instance of a class.
+It:
+- Occupies memory
+- Has actual values
+- Can call class methods